 How a Group Session Works

-Group sessions begin with an Opening Circle with age-appropriate expressive activities such as singing, storytelling, and drawing.
+Group sessions begin with an Opening Circle that includes age-appropriate expressive activities such as singing, storytelling, and drawing.
 This helps to create a safe and comforting environment to help the children focus on, and begin to explore, the wide range of emotions they encounter during their personal grieving process.

 Teen Support Groups (ages 13-18)